fuslwusl/homeassistant-edl21-custom-interval/README.md

 * Take care of your historic data and make a backup first.
 * Try the update on a test system first if possible.
 * Make a full system backup of Home assistant so you can restore if something goes wrong.

-## Migration
-* Remove the yaml configuration file for edl21
-* Installing this new version with the UI configuration
-* Restart Homeassistant - the migration process should start and you should get data every 6 seconds

-If something failes you can restore your backup.